harbour/core/harbour-RC1/contrib/rddads/doc/en/readme.txt

  *      One problem with this scenario is that index key counting
  *      functions that are supposed to give an accurate count respecting
  *      the filter (e.g. dbOrderInfo(DBOI_KEYCOUNT) will return the values the
- *      Server knows about, so the counts will be inaccurate.
+ *      Server knows about, so the counts may be inaccurate.

  *      3) When setting a relation, the expression must be one that can be
  *      evaluated by the Advantage Expression Engine.
 UDFs will fail.